Duane D. Pearsall: Early life

 Pearsall was born in Pontiac, Michigan, on March 3, 1922.
-He attended high school in Keego Harbor, Michigan and attended General Motors Institute (now Kettering University) from 1940 to 1942.
+He attended high school in Keego Harbor, Michigan and attended the General Motors Institute (now Kettering University) from 1940 to 1942.
 He served in World War II from 1942 to 1945 in the Naval Air Corps, first as a navigator on a submarine patrol and later as a pilot.
 He married Marjorie Lee Fewel on July 22, 1944.
 After the war, he attended the University of Denver and graduated in 1947 with a Bachelor of Arts and Science.
 He then served in the Naval Air Reserve at Buckley Field from 1948 to 1954.

 Business and engineering career

 Pearsall worked with Honeywell Corporation as a heating and air conditioning sales engineer for seven years before founding the Pearsall Company in 1955.

-Pearsall founded Statitrol Corporation in Lakewood, Colorado, in 1963.
-A few months later Lyman Blackwell, one of Pearsall's engineers at Statitrol, improvised a test to measure the flow of ions in an airstream discharging from a generator.
+He founded Statitrol Corporation in Lakewood, Colorado, in 1963.
+A few months later, Lyman Blackwell, one of Pearsall's engineers at Statitrol, improvised a test to measure the flow of ions in an airstream discharging from a generator.
 When a technician, smoking nearby, casually exhaled smoke into the fan inlet of the generator, the ion meter pegged.
 Pearsall immediately realized that the basic ionization technology of this device could also be used for smoke detection.
 This accidental discovery was similar to a discovery made by Swiss physicist Walter Jaeger in the late 1930s.
 In 1965 Pearsall began the long process to develop and market a home smoke detector powered by a battery which could be easily installed and replaced.
-These first units were dubbed "SmokeGard 700", Pearsall was awarded a design patent for this in 1973, and began mass-producing them in 1975.
+These first units were dubbed "SmokeGard 700"; Pearsall was awarded a design patent for this in 1973, and began mass-producing them in 1975.
 Shortly afterwards, he began working with the National Fire Protection Association (NFPA).
 His work with NFPA would eventually lead to the change of the uniform building codes to require smoke detectors in new construction.
 Statitrol sold the smoke detector invention to Emerson Electric in 1980.

 Pearsall sold Statitrol in 1977.
-Later into his life Pearsall founded several companies and retired three separate times.
+Later in life, he founded several companies and retired three separate times.
 He was a spokesman and advocate for American small business, which he considered to be the "backbone of the nation's economy".
 He traveled to Washington, D.C. numerous times to testify before Congressional committees on small business issues.
 Pearsall helped found the Small Business Council of the U.S. Chamber of Commerce in 1976, and was chairman of the Colorado Small Business Council in 1979.
 From 1975 to 1978, he served as a director of the Denver Chamber of Commerce, and from 1982 to 1989, he was a director of the Colorado Association of Commerce and Industry, serving as its chairman from 1985 to 1986.
 In 1983, Pearsall co-founded Columbine Venture Funds, an organization specializing in new technology located in Denver.